We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Cairns are usually found when departing on a Tuesday.
 The departure day with the highest cost at present is Friday.

-Flights in the afternoon are typically the cheapest time of the day to fly to Cairns.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Cairns.
+Flights at midday are usually the most expensive.

 Cairns is perhaps Australia’s most unabashed tourist-friendly city.
 Every year, more than two million tourists take flights to Cairns for its near-perfect climate and its proximity to the jaw-droppingly awesome attractions of the Great Barrier Reef and Daintree Rainforest.
 Cairns is the only place in the world where two World Heritage Areas meet.